roma4004/PENGU/README.md

 # PENGU
 PEople Never Give Up.
-The inspiration to draw from such games as the theme hospital, fallout shelter, craft the world, factoria2.
+The inspiration to draw from such games as the theme hospital, fallout shelter, craft the world, factoria.